yext/search-core/docs/answers-core.verticalsearchrequest.staticfilters.md

 ## VerticalSearchRequest.staticFilters property

-The static filters to apply to the search
+The static filters to apply to the search.

 <b>Signature:</b>